 Doing some research on message boards and forums on the internet I found a pretty shocking discovery.

-People tended to notice their weight loss at completely different rates based on how much those people weighed at the start.
+People tended to notice weight loss results at completely different rates based on how much those people weighed at the start.

-On average how long does it take to see weight loss results?
+So, on average how long does it take to see weight loss results?